rozek/dommali-utils/README.md

 The first example (see [JSBin](https://jsbin.com/vihitaw) for a live demo) illustrates how to install a dragging recognizer in a `<div/>` called `#Arena` and listen for its `dragging-xxx` events in order to draw some crosshairs at the current dragging position:

+Please note the use of function and fat-arrow literals depending on the intended use of the current `this` object.

 ```
     $('#Arena').recognizeDraggingFor('.Circle', { minOffsetX:4, minOffsetY:4 })
     $('#Arena').on('dragging-started', '.Circle', async function (